-How to Break Bad Habits: 10 Science-Backed Methods
+How to Break Bad Habits: 10 Proven Neuroscience-Backed Techniques

 A man using a journal to track and break bad habits

-Breaking a bad habit takes an average of 66 days, according to research.
+Breaking bad habits can take an average of 66 days, according to research.
 But the timeline varies widely based on the habit type, your neurobiology, and your approach.
 The most effective strategies combine brain science with practical daily actions that disrupt the automatic behavior loop.

 This guide covers 10 proven techniques backed by recent neuroscience research from 2024-2025.
 You’ll learn exactly how habits form, why they’re hard to quit, and which method works best for your situation.